Rowan Ricardo Phillips

-Phillips was one of 32 poets, novelists, playwrights, and short story writers "essential to how we understand our country and its place in the world right now" featured in the 2018 New York Times Style Magazine article and video project "Black Male Writers of Our Time."

 Life

 Phillips was born in New York City and grew up in the Bronx.
 His parents are from Antigua and Barbuda.
-He graduated from Hunter College High School and Swarthmore College and has a doctorate in English Literature from Brown University.
+He graduated from Hunter College High School, then earned his bachelor's degree from Swarthmore College and his doctorate in English Literature from Brown University.

 Phillips teaches Creative Writing at Princeton.
 He is a Professor of English at Stony Brook University.
 He has previously taught at Harvard, Columbia, Williams, NYU, and Baruch College.
-He lives in New York City and Barcelona with his wife and two daughters.

 Phillips is President of the Board of the New York Institute for the Humanities.
 He is also a member of the Board of Aspen Words.

-Phillips is a supporter, and club member, of FC Barcelona.
+He divides his time between New York and Barcelona with his wife and two daughters.
+He is a supporter, and club member, of FC Barcelona.